 1.4 Is there any other relevant legislation for mergers in particular sectors?

-Media mergers are subject to a specific regime under Part 3A of the Competition Act, described further in response to question 2.7 below.
+Media mergers are subject to a specific regime under Part 3A of the Competition Act, described further in the responses to questions 2.7 and 4.3 below.